Calling or Checking the Status of a Patient

 - Sore throat

-In addition, in the areas below, only two adult visitors will be allowed and all visitors will be screened for influenza-like illness:
+In addition, in the following areas, only two adult visitors will be allowed at one time and all visitors will be screened for influenza-like illness:

-These changes will be in effect for the remainder of the flu season and will be re-evaluated in the spring.
+This policy will be in effect during the height of the flu season and will be re-evaluated in the spring.

 Visiting a Patient